Loops in Java with Examples

 • Body of the loop

-A control structure can be classified into two types depending on the position of control statement in the loop.
-They are as follows:
+Loop control structures can be classified into two types depending on the position of control statement in the loop:

 • Entry-controlled loop